Moonstroke/PUCA/README.md

   During the branch prediction processing, if a path is a call to a `COLDSPOT` function, it is considered the unlikely path.

-- `VISIBLE` (all)

-  The function is accessible from outer scope (outside the declaring unit).
-  This is the default behavior on most platforms, however this attribute makes it explicit that the function is purposely accessible.

-- `INTERNAL` (all)

-  The function is only accessible from inside the declaring file.
-On non-GNU dialects, this attribute is only defined as the keyword `static`.

-- `DEFAULT` (GNU, Windows in a measure)

-  The definition provides a default implementation for the declared symbol, and is intended to be overriden with a user-provided redefinition.
-  On Windows dialect this behavior is enabled by default: a function library may be overshadowed by a user's definition of the symbol, and the user's will be used preferentially to the library's.

 - `ALIAS(func)` (GNU if `HAVE_ALIAS` is defined)

   The declared function provides a name alias for the target given as parameter.